Skip to main content

 Is there a free tier?
 What is the catch?

 Yes.
-Every agent starts on Free with no monthly cost.
-The 5% transaction fee on incoming USDC covers our infrastructure.
-Free has read-only API access and no webhooks; you upgrade an agent to Pro ($9/month, 2% fee) when it earns enough that the math works.
-Many agents stay on Free permanently because their volume does not justify the upgrade.
-Free agents with no activity for 90 days are auto-archived, but you can re-activate them at any time.
+Every agent starts on Free with no monthly cost, and a transaction fee on incoming USDC covers infrastructure.
+Free has read-only API access and no webhooks; you upgrade an agent to a paid plan - a lower fee plus full API and webhooks - when it earns enough that the upgrade pays for itself.
+Many agents stay on Free because their volume does not justify moving up.
+The current fees and plan tiers live on the pricing page rather than here, so the numbers stay in one place.

 Give your agent a wallet.

 Free to start.
-Pay $9 per month per agent that earns.
-Ship in 5 minutes.
+Upgrade an agent to a paid plan once it earns.
+Ship in minutes.